Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Are there any decent properties for $100k in Kumasi, or is it all scams?

-The neighborhoods in Kumasi that offer the best value and most legitimate options for a $100k budget include Santasi, Atonsu, Ahinsan, Kwadaso, Asokwa, Suame, and Tafo, where you get more house for your money compared to prime areas and deal with established residential communities rather than speculative developments.
+The Kumasi neighborhoods that tend to give the best value at this $100k budget are Santasi, Atonsu, Ahinsan, Kwadaso, Asokwa, Suame, and Tafo, where you get more house for your money compared to the city's prime zones, and the KNUST corridor (Ayeduase, Kentinkrono) also offers smaller units with strong rental demand from students and university staff.

-Buying in popular or upscale areas like Nhyiaeso, Ahodwo, or Danyame for $100k in Kumasi is possible, but you should expect compromises such as a fixer-upper, a very modest older home, or something with a location advantage but drawbacks like a tiny plot or a busy road nearby.
+Buying in upscale Kumasi areas like Nhyiaeso, Ahodwo, or Danyame for $100k is possible but you would be limited to a fixer-upper, a very modest older home, or something with a location advantage but clear trade-offs like a tiny plot or heavy renovation needs, whereas the same money buys a noticeably more comfortable property in the value neighborhoods listed above.

 What property types can I afford for $100k in Kumasi (studio, land, old house)?

-At roughly GH₵1.09 million in Kumasi as of early 2026, you can typically afford an older but liveable house with 2 to 3 bedrooms, a newer compact house further from the city center, or a serviced plot in a developing area if you plan to build later.
+For $100,000 (about GH₵1,100,000) in Kumasi in 2026, the most common property type you will find is an older but liveable 2 to 3 bedroom house with basic security and a compound, though you can also find newer but compact homes on the city's outskirts or a serviced plot of land in a developing area if you plan to build later.

 What's a realistic budget to get a comfortable property in Kumasi as of 2026?